Applications for academic year 2022-2023 will open from February 1st, 2022 to May 4th, 2022.

-The Master is led in English.
+The Master is led completely in ENGLISH.
 There is no precise level of English required, although all our students should be able to understand and express themselves in English.
-Usually, we assess your level of English during our interview (live or Skype) if you pass the first selection.
+Usually, we assess your level of English during our interview (live or ZOOM) if you pass the first selection.

-French is not a pre-requisite for the Master; some of our students decide to learn French after arriving here, some don’t.
-Though, keep in mind that having a minimum level of French (B1) is definitely a plus as the stock for English-speaking internships is relatively limited in the edtech ecosystem in Paris.
-You will always be asked to have a minimum understanding of French, at least to cope with external communication and every-day life.
+Keep in mind that having a minimum level of French is definitely a plus, as the opportunities for English-speaking internships is relatively limited in the startup ecosystem in Paris.
+You will always be asked to have a minimum understanding of French, at least to cope with external communication and every-day life!

 Our Master diploma is acknowledged and issued by Université de Paris.